 Notification Procedures

-Protecting Agencies are responsible for informing Jurisdictional Agencies when incidents including wildfires , false alarms, and non-escaped fire suppression actions occur on or threaten their landsnonstatistical fires.
-Affected jurisdictions will also be notified of significant events on an incident including but not limited to:
+Protecting Agencies are responsible for informing Jurisdictional Agencies when wildfires occur on or threaten their lands whether or not any suppression action has been taken.
+Notifications must also be made for Natural Outs, False Alarms, nonstatistical fires as defined by NWCG, and prevention actions recorded by the Alaska DNR, including actions such as issuing burn pile warnings or putting out unattended campfires.
+Affected jurisdictions will also be notified of significant incident-related events including but not limited to:

 Increase or decrease in complexity